International adoption of South Korean children: Korea's domestic adoptions

-A 2015 article said that the South Korean government is trying to have more domestic adoptions due, in part, to people around the world becoming aware of the large number of Korean adoptees who were adopted by families outside of South Korea since the mid-1950s.
-Because the South Korean government does not want to have the reputation of a "baby-exporting country", and due to the belief that Koreans should be raised with Korean culture, the South Korean government has been trying to increase domestic adoptions.
+The South Korean government has attempted to increase domestic adoptions due, in part, to people around the world becoming aware of the scale of international adoption.
+The South Korean government does not want to have the reputation of a "baby-exporting country."
+These efforts have also been motivated by the belief that Koreans should be raised with Korean culture.
 However, this has been less than successful over the decades.
 The numbers only picked up after 2007.

 However, the numbers of domestic adoption fell in 2013 due to tighter restrictions on eligibility for adoptive parents.
 The number in babies has also gone up with the forced registration of babies, also a new law, leading to more abandonment.

 The primary reason as of 2015 for the majority of surrenders within South Korea is single mothers are still publicly shamed within Korea, and the South Korean mothers who give their kids up for adoption have been mostly middle or working-class women since the 1990s.
 The amount of money single mothers can receive within the country is 70,000 won per month, only after proving poverty versus the tax break from adopting domestically is 150,000 won per month, which is unconditional, whereas it's conditional in the case of single mothers.
-33 facilities for single and divorced mothers, but the majority of them are run by orphanages and adoption agencies.
+There are 33 facilities for single and divorced mothers, but the majority of them are run by orphanages and adoption agencies.